CloudNationHQ/az-cn-go-wammcp/README.md

 Automatically syncs and indexes modules from GitHub repositories into a local SQLite database for fast queries

+## Prerequisites

+Go 1.23.0 or later

+SQLite (with FTS5 support - included in most modern installations)

+GitHub Personal Access Token (optional, for higher rate limits)

+## Configuration

+**Server flags**

+The server accepts command-line flags for configuration:

+--org - GitHub organization name (default: "cloudnationhq")

+--token - GitHub personal access token (optional)

+--db - Path to SQLite database file (default: "index.db")

+**Adding to AI agents**

+To use this MCP server with AI agents like claude, opencode, codex or other MCP-compatible tools, add it to their MCP configuration file:

+  "mcpServers": {
+    "az-cn-wam": {
+      "command": "/path/to/az-cn-wam-mcp",
+      "args": ["--org", "cloudnationhq", "--token", "YOUR_TOKEN"]
+    }
+  }
+}

+## Build from source

+make build

 ## Example Queries

 Once configured, you can ask any agentic agent that supports additional mcp servers: